Papagiannopoulos/Papagiannopoulos/README.md

 I am Chris, a Data Scientist / Researcher.

 ## **About me**
 🧠 My background and experience focus on Machine Learning, Statistics and Programming and their application in industries such as Pharma, Public Health, Market and Business.
-💻 I have >3 years of professional experience in building predictive models, automated data workflows, and delivering reports for decision-making.
+💻 I have >3 years of professional experience in building predictive models, automated data workflows, and delivering reports for decision-making.<br>
 🎓 Currently pursuing a PhD on Molecular Epidemiology investigating potential prevalent molecular dysfunctions linked to carcinogenesis.

 ## **🛠️ Skills**